Beyond “Ghetto Arts”: Vinnette Carroll’s Urban Arts Corps

 This unexpected musical routine took place on a platform in front of the Edison Theater on West 47th Street, where Vinnette Carroll and Micki Grant’s hit show, Don’t Bother Me, I Can’t Cope, was enjoying what would become a two-year run on Broadway.
 The occasion was the announcement of a new program, “Broadway in the Parks,” which brought free performances of Cope to twelve parks and community centers across the five boroughs, including Central Park, Tompkins Park in Bedford-Stuyvesant, the Store Front Museum in South Jamaica, Queens, and the Henry Street Settlement on the Lower East Side.
 The Pepsi-Cola Company, in cooperation with the Parks, Recreation and Cultural Affairs Administration (PRCAA), sponsored the program.
 The musical, with lyrics and music by Grant and choreography by George Faison, marked a turning point for Carroll’s troupe, the Urban Arts Corps (UAC).
 Previous UAC shows toured parks and housing projects, but Cope traveled from a new base: Broadway.

-published courtesy of Northwestern University Press.
+The following is an excerpt from the forthcoming Drop Dead: Performance in Crisis, 1970s New York (October 2016), published courtesy of Northwestern University Press.
 A book launch and panel discussion of theater in New York City during the 1970s will take place at the Martin E. Segal Theatre Center on Monday, October 31.
 Full event information here.

 Carroll’s Urban Arts Corps developed Don’t Bother Me, I Can’t Cope at her home base, a second-floor “miniature theater” in a former factory at 26 West Twentieth Street, in Chelsea.
 But the company branched out across the neighborhoods of the city every July and August, with Carroll’s Urban Arts School summer program.
 City tours became a constitutive element of UAC’s development process -- not just of plays, but of actors, neighborhoods, and neighborhood spaces.
 By 1975, the troupe had toured Don’t Bother Me I Can’t Cope through outdoor locations across the five boroughs, the Off-Broadway Playhouse Theatre, and the Edison Theatre on Broadway.
 The music-filled play drew its energy from ritual traditions, Brechtian presentation styles, and the bitter pill of urban life.
 In “All I Need,” the character Sheila sings alone: